zmzlois/Docksible/README.md

 ### To test your own playbook
 - Edit content in `playbook.yml`
 - Change `function run_ansible_playbook()` in `run.sh` as needed

+### When not to use this template
+- You want to use ansible to define your infrastructure
+- Anything comes very heavy like k3s/helm/docker swarm/anything cluster-like

 ### run.sh
 ```bash
 #!/usr/bin/env bash